Rohithroyal115/College_Management_Sys-22041115/README.md

-# Django School Management System
+# Django College Management System

 The School Management System is a comprehensive web-based application developed using Django that streamlines and automates academic and administrative operations of an educational institute.
 The system implements secure authentication and role-based access control (RBAC) using Django’s built-in authentication framework, ensuring that only authorized users can access specific functionalities.
 The application supports multiple roles including Admin, Teacher, and Student, each with clearly defined permissions.